Alex Kajitani

 She is an experienced keynote speaker at numerous district, state, and national events.
 Jamie has delivered professional learning sessions at national education conferences, including the Association for Supervision and Curriculum Development (ASCD), the American Association of School Administrators (AASA), and the National School Boards Association (NSBA).
 Since the global pandemic, she has traveled to school districts and conferences in more than 15 states, delivering inspirational messages on the science of hope – and why it matters in education.

-Dr. Brian Myli, Senior Vice President of Institute Portfolio, has three decades of experience in public education.
+Dr. Brian Myli, Senior Vice President, has three decades of experience in public education.

 Originally from Iowa, Brian came to the Clark County School District (CCSD) in Las Vegas in 1994.
 He spent ten years serving students as a High School Counselor and Counselor Department Chair.
 In 2004, Brian joined the CCSD Guidance and Counseling Department as a College Counselor Specialist and was later appointed Coordinator of College Readiness Programs and Initiatives.